mkromis/MinoriEditorShell/README.md

 * Command interface was moved to MinoriEditorShell.Command -- This is currently un-tested and no nuget yet.
 * Undo - Redo interface was moved to MinoriEditorShell.History -- This is currently un-tested and no nuget yet.

+* IMesManager renamed to IMesDocumentManager to clarify what the manager does, manages documents/persistant documents and tools.

 ## What is this

 MinoriEditorShell is a IDE framework designed specifically for building multi document editor applications with MvvmCross.
 It builds on some excellent libraries: